valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 ---

 There are basically three main ways to turn the blocking VM into a non blocking one.
-* 1: One way is obvious, and in my opinion, not a good idea at all, that is, turning Redis itself into a threaded server: if every request is served by a different thread automatically other clients don't need to wait for blocked ones.
-Redis is fast, exports atomic operations, has no locks, and is just 10k lines of code, *because* it is single threaded, so this was not an option for me.
+* 1: One way is obvious, and in my opinion, not a good idea at all, that is, turning Valkey itself into a threaded server: if every request is served by a different thread automatically other clients don't need to wait for blocked ones.
+Valkey is fast, exports atomic operations, has no locks, and is just 10k lines of code, *because* it is single threaded, so this was not an option for me.
 * 2: Using non-blocking I/O against the swap file.
-After all you can think Redis already event-loop based, why don't just handle disk I/O in a non-blocking fashion?
+After all you can think Valkey already event-loop based, why don't just handle disk I/O in a non-blocking fashion?
 I also discarded this possibility because of two main reasons.
 One is that non blocking file operations, unlike sockets, are an incompatibility nightmare.
 It's not just like calling select, you need to use OS-specific things.
 The other problem is that the I/O is just one part of the time consumed to handle VM, another big part is the CPU used in order to encode/decode data to/from the swap file.
 This is I picked option three, that is...
 * 3: Using I/O threads, that is, a pool of threads handling the swap I/O operations.
-This is what the Redis VM is using, so let's detail how this works.
+This is what the Valkey VM is using, so let's detail how this works.

 I/O Threads
 ---

 The threaded VM design goals where the following, in order of importance:

- * Simple implementation, little room for race conditions, simple locking, VM system more or less completely decoupled from the rest of Redis code.
+ * Simple implementation, little room for race conditions, simple locking, VM system more or less completely decoupled from the rest of Valkey code.
  * Good performances, no locks for clients accessing values in memory.
  * Ability to decode/encode objects in the I/O threads.

-The above goals resulted in an implementation where the Redis main thread (the one serving actual clients) and the I/O threads communicate using a queue of jobs, with a single mutex.
+The above goals resulted in an implementation where the Valkey main thread (the one serving actual clients) and the I/O threads communicate using a queue of jobs, with a single mutex.
 Basically when main thread requires some work done in the background by some I/O thread, it pushes an I/O job structure in the `server.io_newjobs` queue (that is, just a linked list).
 If there are no active I/O threads, one is started.
 At this point some I/O thread will process the I/O job, and the result of the processing is pushed in the `server.io_processed` queue.
 The I/O thread will send a byte using an UNIX pipe to the main thread in order to signal that a new job was processed and the result is ready to be processed.

 This is how the `iojob` structure looks like:

     typedef struct iojob {
         int type;   /* Request type, REDIS_IOJOB_* */
-        redisDb *db;/* Redis database */
+        redisDb *db;/* Valkey database */
         robj *key;  /* This I/O request is about swapping this key */ robj *val;  /* the value to swap for REDIS_IOREQ_*_SWAP, otherwise this
                      * field is populated by the I/O thread for REDIS_IOREQ_LOAD. */